qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ## Data Availability

 All validation datasets are publicly available as referenced in the Methods section.
 Analysis code and computational methods are available in the project repository.
-The W(t) framework implementation is provided as open-source software for reproducibility and clinical translation.
+The Physiology-First Framework implementation is provided as open-source software for reproducibility and clinical translation.

 ### Dataset Access Information